 I am going to focus on the definition of shame being a verb that means to cause to feel shame with the noun shame being a painful emotion caused by consciousness of guilt, shortcoming, or impropriety.

 Now when you think of this with the word parent attached to it, we can reword it to mean "to cause a parent to feel painful emotion by consciousness of guilt, shortcoming, or impropriety."
-Using sleep an example - making a parent feel guilty or as if she is not doing enough because she wants to help her child get rest for either her child's sake or for her own sake.
+Using sleep an example - making a parent feel guilty or as if they are not doing enough because they want to help their child get rest for either their child's sake or for their own sake.

 Through social media, we expose our lives, reach out for guidance, and connect with others.
-Unfortunately, with this form of connection, it is much easier for people to hide behind a computer or phone while shaming a person for the choices she makes.
+Unfortunately, with this form of connection, it is much easier for people to hide behind a computer or phone while shaming a person for the choices they make.

 We have got to stop talking to each other this way.
 We need to be more supportive of one another regardless if we choose to do things the same way or not.